Explainable AI by BAPC -- Before and After correction Parameter Comparison: Application: The departure of linear growth of acceleration due to air-friction

-Figure~\ref{fig:drag_local} shows the models resulting from the three fitting steps pf BAPC for different type of noise.
-Not surprisingly, due to the non-linear shape of the falling object's velocity, the \emph{global} fit $f_\theta$ of the linear regression base model (Step (1)) is hardly a good approximation of the target data $\{v_i\}_{i\in \{0,...,99\}}$, no matter to what extent the data set has been perturbed.
-Due to the unbalanced distribution of time points in our data set, $f_\theta$ is performing in particular bad for later time points (larger than 2).
-However, the error of $f_\theta$ is captured well by the AI-model in Step (2), even for a highly perturbed data set and in particular for the noiseless data (the light blue dots cover the black dots in the upper left plot in Figure~\ref{fig:drag_local}).
-As discussed in Section~\ref{sec:BAPC} (cf.\ Definition \ref{def:inter}), the explanation of the AI-model correction is given by $\Delta \theta=\tilde\theta -\theta$, where we are particularly interested in the corresponding difference of the slopes $\Delta \theta_s$.
-As expected, $\Delta \theta_s$ is positive for $I_1$ and negative for $I_2$ in all cases, i.e., the acceleration of the falling object as been underestimated for $I_1$ and overestimated for $I_2$.
-Moreover, we clearly see that there is not much difference of $\Delta f = f_\theta-f_{\theta'}$ (and thus of $f_\theta-f_{\tilde{\theta}}$ with $f_{\tilde\theta}\coloneqq f_{\theta} + \Delta f$) between the different data sets.
-This suggests that BAPC is fairly robust against (a reasonable amount of) noise in the data.
-Interestingly, we find that $f_{\theta'}$ obtained for $I_1$ and $f_{\tilde \theta}$ obtained for $I_2$ merge into one another, and the same is true for $f_{\theta'}$ and $f_{\tilde \theta}$ corresponding to $I_2$ and $I_1$, respectively.
-This is an artifact of BAPC's locality property caused by dividing the whole interval $[0,3]$ in exactly two subintervals, which will be further discussed in a forthcoming, more technical work.
+Fig.~\ref{fig:drag_local} shows the models resulting from the three fitting steps of BAPC for different type of noise and for the validation data set $\langle\mathbb{T}_v, \mathbb{V}_v\rangle$.
+Not surprisingly, due to the concave shape of the falling object's velocity curve on the interval $\N(X_n)$, the \emph{global} fit $f$ of the linear regression base model (Step (1)) is hardly a good approximation of the target data $\mathbb{V}_v$.
+This is true in particular for increasing time points (larger than 2), no matter to what extent the data set has been perturbed.
+However, the error of $f$ is captured well by a well-trained AI-model in Step (2), even for a highly perturbed data set and particularly for the noiseless data (the light blue dots practically coincide with the black dots in the upper left plot in Fig.~\ref{fig:drag_local}).
+As discussed in Sec.~\ref{sec:BAPC-workflow} (cf.\ Def.~\ref{def:inter}), the explanation of the AI-model correction is given by $\Delta \theta=\theta -\theta'$.
+In this context we are primarily interested in the corresponding difference $\Delta \theta_s$ of the slopes, from which we can infer a potential ``over-'' or ``underestimation'' of $\theta_s$.
+For the interval $\N(X_n)$ (indicated as gray area in Fig.~\ref{fig:drag_local}), it can be seen that $\Delta \theta_s <0$, i.e., the acceleration of the falling object is predicted to be larger after removal of the AI-model's correction.
+In other words, inclusion of the AI corrections results in a smaller acceleration, from which it can be concluded that the AI-model acts to decrease the acceleration, that is, the acceleration $\theta$ is overestimated by the base model $f$ in the local region $\N(X_n)$.
+The function $f+\Delta f$ shows that the corrected base model follows the trend of the AI-model in the region of interest $[2,3]$, even though it cannot grasp the entire complexity of the AI-model.